justinmk/vim-sneak/README.md

 # sneak.vim: Vertical Motion for Vim

+The only surprises are pleasant surprises.
+No unexpected or incomplete behavior.

 minimalist, well-behaved plugin that provides:
   - move to any location with `s` followed by exactly two characters
   - move anywhere, even offscreen (unlike EasyMotion)